Galaxy AI

 Galaxy AI is a collection of artificial intelligence (AI) features developed by Samsung Electronics for use in Galaxy-branded mobile devices.
 First released with the Samsung Galaxy S24 series in January 2024, the system integrates both on-device and cloud-based processing to support features such as language translation, image editing, and content search.
 These tools operate within various Samsung applications and are intended to assist with everyday tasks.

-According to Samsung: "In essence, Bixby is like a personal assistant ready to respond to your verbal commands, while Galaxy AI is like a smart companion that’s always working to make your device smarter and your life easier."
+According to Samsung: "In essence, Bixby is like a personal assistant ready to respond to your verbal commands, while Galaxy AI is like a smart companion that's always working to make your device smarter and your life easier."

 Overview

-Galaxy AI integrates Samsung’s own AI models with external technologies, including Google's Gemini AI, to provide a variety of context-sensitive functions.
+Galaxy AI integrates Samsung's own AI models with external technologies, including Google's Gemini AI, to provide a variety of context-sensitive functions.
 These include tools for language translation, media editing, and task automation.
 They are available within specific Samsung applications.

+Languages

+Since the launch of Galaxy AI, it already supported 22 languages (including dialects).
+These include: